Zero Waste Case Study: Berkeley

 Berkeley has a longstanding commitment to reducing and ultimately eliminating the waste that goes to landfills and established one of the first municipal recycling programs in the nation.

 Reuse is a key zero waste strategy for extending the life of materials and products.
-In 2019, the city adopted the Berkeley Single Use Foodware and Litter Reduction Ordinance to reduce the use and disposal of single use foodware, including cups, lids, utensils, straws, clamshells, and other disposables that contribute to street litter, marine pollution, harm to wildlife, greenhouse gas emissions, and waste sent to landfills.
+In 2019, the City adopted the Berkeley Single Use Foodware and Litter Reduction Ordinance to reduce the use and disposal of single use foodware, including cups, lids, utensils, straws, clamshells, and other disposables that contribute to street litter, marine pollution, harm to wildlife, greenhouse gas emissions, and waste sent to landfills.
+This is the first ordinance in the nation to require that food vendors utilize reusable foodware for on-premises dining, and to require a $0.25 itemized charge on customers’ receipts for all disposable take-out beverage cups.
+The disposable cup charge is intended to incentivize reusable cups; customers bringing their own reusable cups do not pay the $0.25 charge.

-Urban Ore contracts with the City of Berkeley for exclusive salvage rights of reusable materials from the city’s transfer station tip floor.
-Urban Ore is allocated space on the Transfer Station property for a staff shed and the salvage vehicle which transports the salvaged materials to their retail Eco Park in South Berkeley.
+The City of Berkeley owns and operates its transfer station, and the City has a contract with a locally owned for-profit business called Urban Ore, which was founded in 1980.
+Urban Ore has exclusive rights to salvage reusable materials from the City’s transfer station tip floor, where materials are collected and hauled to the landfill.
+Urban Ore is allocated space on the transfer station property for a staff shed and a box truck which transports the salvaged materials to the company’s reuse retail and recycling Ecopark on the other side of town.
+There, the materials are processed and sold for reuse and recycling.
 Urban Ore salvagers also spot and report hazardous materials to City staff to avoid illegal disposal.

-- Reducing manufacturing resource use and energy impacts by returning goods and materials to the commerce cycle
+- Reduces manufacturing resource use and energy impacts by returning goods and materials to the commerce cycle.

 - Environmental Benefits of Reuse: Reuse is a priority zero waste strategy because it extends the life of materials without significant additional processing.
-This reduces pollution and greenhouse gas emissions.
+This reduces directly reduces pollution and greenhouse gas emissions.

-- Community Development: Reused goods and building materials support low income community members and are often used for community theater and artwork.
+- Community Development: Reuse industries support local jobs and economic growth.
+Reused goods and building materials support low income community members and are often used for community theater and artwork.

-- Cost Savings: The city saves money by avoiding disposal hauling and tipping fee charges.
+- Cost Savings: The city saves money by avoiding disposal hauling and tipping fee charges and extends the life of the landfill.

 - Transfer Station Alternative: Under the current agreement, customers may drop-off many reusable goods at Urban Ore for free and receive cash or store credit for some items.
 This diverts materials from the transfer station and landfill efficiently.